Top Tier Evidence Initiative:

 - Top Tier Carrera Adolescent Pregnancy Prevention Program (A comprehensive, year-round youth development program for economically disadvantaged teens).
 See evidence summary here, including effects on pregnancies and births.

-- Top Tier Multidimensional Treatment Foster Care (A foster care program for severely delinquent youth).
+- Top Tier Treatment Foster Care Oregon (A foster care program for severely delinquent youth).
 See evidence summary here, including effects on criminal activity and girls’ pregnancies.

 - Near Top Tier Parent Management Training – the Oregon Model (A parent training program for recently separated, single mothers with boys aged 6-10).
 See evidence summary here, including effects on criminal activity of the boys over nine years.